pennstategeog467/pennstategeog467.github.io/_posts/2015-3-17-make-a-web-map-demo.md

   creditlink:
 ---

 This is all about getting our hands dirty with HTML, CSS, Javascript, and a mapping library API.
 It's a quick intro, just to give you a sense of how we can integrate tiled maps in web pages.
+Copy and paste the entirety of the code blocks below into your HTML file as instructed.

 First, create a new `.html` document by opening a text editor like Notepad or TextEdit and saving a blank file called `web-map.html`.
 Make sure the file extension is `.html` and not `.txt`.
 You may have to 'save as all file types'.